fastify/fastify/docs/Reply.md

 <a name="redirect"></a>
 ### .redirect(dest)
-Redirects a request to the specified url, the status code is optional, default to `302`.
+Redirects a request to the specified url, the status code is optional, default to `302` (if status code is not already set by calling `code`).
 ```js
 reply.redirect('/home')
 ```